 Beware of too cheap or ‘free’ hot water heat pump upgrades

 Like most rebate-driven industries, it attracts all types of businesses to the market, including those who are not focused on delivering long-term value to their customers.
+Generally a reasonable quality heat pump would cost around $2,000 to $4,000 including installation and disposal of your old system, after both rebates have been deducted.

 Lets review the inputs:

-1. Most reputable brands of heat pump hot water systems start with a minimum cost of $2,500 but can range up to $6,000 for top end systems.
+Most reputable brands of heat pump hot water systems start with a minimum cost of $2,500 but can range up to $6,000 for top end systems.

-3. In NSW the value of the two rebates will enable you to deduct somewhere between $1,000 and $2,000 off the total cost of the project depending on your individual circumstances.
+In NSW the value of the two rebates will enable you to deduct somewhere between $700 and $1,100 off the total cost of the project depending on your individual circumstances.

 Key Risks of Cheap Hot Water Heat Pump Quotes

-• Poor quality heat pump hot waters systems will often fail.
+Poor quality heat pump hot waters systems will often fail.
 Even though these systems come with warranties, the lower cost system have unclear warranty terms and unresponsive customer service teams which make life difficult for customers to find a resolution.
-If you have to pay for another system to be installed you may not be eligible for the rebates a second time.
+If you have to pay for another system to be installed you will not be eligible for the rebates a second time.

-• With any hot water system you are likely to need some customer support through the life of the system.
+With any hot water system you are likely to need some customer support through the life of the system.
 Whether that it is to claim a warranty or simply some help to reconfigure the settings when you have solar installed, or additional people move into the house.
 Cheap installers are notoriously difficult to get on the phone after you have paid your invoice and often close shop once the customer complaints mount up.

 To find a good quality heat pump hot water system, you can check out our heat pump reviews which have been written independently by Solar Choice.